Admission

 • be authorised to act as a credit institution

-• have a direct participant status in TARGET2 and hold and have access to a TIPS dedicated cash account (DCA), or (b) have a liquidity provider that has the status of a direct participant in TARGET2 and holds and has access to a TIPS DCA
+• have a direct participant status in TARGET and hold and have access to a TIPS dedicated cash account (DCA), or (b) have a liquidity provider that has the status of a direct participant in TARGET and holds and has access to a TIPS DCA

 • be able to comply with the technical and operational requirements of the RT1 System, including requirements aiming at ensuring availability of the RT1 Participant during the operational times of the system